DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/_index.md

 By only running tests on relevant code, when tests fail, it is likely a legitimate failure that pertains to the modified code.

-## Limitations during beta phase
+## Limitations during beta

-During the beta phase of Intelligent Test Runner there are certain limitations:
+During the beta of Intelligent Test Runner there are certain limitations:

-- Some of the environment variables required in the following sections are only required during the beta phase.
+- Some of the environment variables required in the following sections are only required during the beta.
 - Intelligent Test Runner only works without the Datadog Agent.
 - There are known limitations in the current implementation of Intelligent Test Runner that can cause it to skip tests that should be run.
 Intelligent Test Runner is not able to detect:
   - Changes in library dependencies.